 The Department is heading two international master programs.
 The master program in Forensic Science is based on knowledge from leading international research and is closely linked to research in the field.
-Courses in Basic Forensic Science, Forensic Medicine and Forensic Genetics, Criminology, Forensic Chemistry and Analytical Toxicology are included.
+Courses in Medical Genetics, Forensic Science and Criminalistics, Forensic Genetics and Medicine, Criminology, Forensic Chemistry and Analytical Toxicology are included.
 In addition to IGP, other departments at Uppsala University and Stockholm University are arranging courses within the program.
-The program was given for the first time as an international master program during the fall 2013.
 Approximately twenty students are enrolled on each occasion.
 The international master program in Molecular Medicine has twenty-five student positions.
 The program is focused on molecular mechanisms causing diseases and new technologies in genomics, epigenetics and proteomics.
-The courses in Medical Genetics and Cancer, 15 credits, and Advanced Techniques in Molecular Medicine, 15 credits, are given on the first semester of the program.
-Courses in Epigenomics, Biomarkes, Bioimaging and Regenerative Medicine are also included in the program.
-The master programmes attracted many applicants.
+The courses in Medical Genetics and Cancer, and Advanced Techniques in Molecular Medicine, are given on the first semester of the program.
+Courses in Epigenomics, Biomarkers, Bioimaging and Regenerative Medicine are included in the program on the second and third semester.